kevinj93/BFG_offline_downloader_tool/README.md

 # BFG_offline_downloader_tool
-BigFish Games Offline Installer Download Tool

 ## What's this?

-BigFish Offline Installer Download Tool is used to download BigFish Game Installers for Offline Usage or backup purposes.
+BigFish Offline Installer Download Tool is used to download BigFish Game Installers for offline usage or backup purposes.

 ## Prerequisites: